Indian influence on Islamic science: Medical texts

-Manka Al-Hindi, an Indian physician at the court of Harun al-Rashid translated the Sushruta (the classical (Gupta-era) Sanskrit text on medicine) into Persian.
+Mankah, an Indian physician at the court of Harun al-Rashid translated the Sushruta (the classical (Gupta-era) Sanskrit text on medicine) into Persian.

 A large number of Sanskrit medical, pharmacological and toxicological texts were translated into Arabic under the patronage of Khalid, the vizier of Al-Mansur.
 Khalid was the son of a chief priest of a Buddhist monastery at Balkh.
 Some of his family was killed when the Arabs captured Balkh; others including Khalid survived by converting to Islam.
 They were to be known as the Barmakids of Baghdad who were fascinated by the new ideas from India.
 Indian medical knowledge was given a further boost under the Caliph Harun al Rashid (788–809) who ordered the translation of Susruta Samhita into Arabic.

 We know of Yahya ibn Khalid al Barmaki (805) as a patron of physicians and, specifically, of the translation of Hindu medical works into both Arabic and Persian.
 In all likelihood however, his activity took place in the orbit of the caliphate court in Iraq, where at the behest of Harun al Rashid (786–809), such books were translated into Arabic.
 Thus Khurasan and Transoxania were effectively bypassed in this transfer of learning from India to Islam, even though, undeniably the Barmakis cultural outlook owed something to their land of origin, northern Afghanistan, and Yahya al Barmaki's interest in medicine may have derived from no longer identifiable family tradition.

 The Caraka Saṃhitā was translated into Persian and subsequently into Arabic by Abd-Allah ibn Ali in the ninth century.

 Probably the first Islamic hospital (Bimaristan or Maristan) was established in Baghdad Yahya ibn Khalid ibn Barmak, tutor and subsequently vizier of Harun al-Rashid when the latter became Khalif in 786.
 Yahya ibn Khalid ibn Barmak's hospital, usually referred to as the Barmakid Hospital must have been established before 803, the year in which the Barmakid family fell from power.
 The hospital is mentioned in two places in the Fihrist which was written in 997.
 Ibn Dahn, Al Hindi, who administered the Bimaristan of the Barmak.
 He translated from the Indian language into Arabic.
-Yahya ibn Khalid ordered Mankah (Kankah), the Indian, to translate it (an Indian book of medicine) at the hospital to render it in the form of a compilation.
+Yahya ibn Khalid ordered Mankah (Kankah) the Indian, to translate it (an Indian book of medicine) at the hospital to render it in the form of a compilation.

 Al-Razi's Al-Hawi (liber continens) of c.
 900 is said to contain "much Indian knowledge" from texts such as the Susruta Samhita.